Why it may seem like your Seresto collar isn’t working

 It’s believed that about five per cent of the flea population is found on our pet and the other 95 per cent is within the home environment at different life cycle stages: eggs, larvae, pupae and adult fleas.

-Because of this life cycle, it can be normal to see fleas around the home for some time after treatment, as such, it may take weeks or months to get rid of a large flea infestation.
-However, once they jump onto a treated pet, they should be subsequently killed within 24 hours.
+Because of this, it can be normal to see fleas around the home for some time after treatment; it may take weeks or months to get rid of a large flea infestation.
+However, once they jump onto a treated pet, they should be subsequently killed.

-When tackling a flea infestation, it is important to use a veterinary recommended spray for your home.
-Read about the importance of breaking the flea life cycle and how you can rid your home of fleas.
+When tackling a flea infestation, it's important break the flea life cycle to rid your home of fleas.

-You need to treat all of the pets in your house, not just the one that you’ve spotted the fleas on, otherwise pesky fleas will keep infesting your home and continue hopping onto your pet from the untreated ones.
+You need to treat all of the pets in your house, not just the one that you’ve spotted the fleas on, otherwise pesky fleas will keep infesting your home and continue hopping onto your pet.

-Even if you don’t have any other pets, your dog can still pick up fleas if they meet dog pals at the park or kennels, and infested wildlife.
+Even if you don’t have any other pets, your pet can still pick up fleas from other places that they visit such as kennels or from infested wildlife.
 To avoid this, try to keep your dog away from stray cats or wildlife in your garden, and if your pet is visiting a kennels or cattery, make sure you ask what their flea prevention strategy is.
-If they don’t have one, you might want to consider one that does.

-The collar works by releasing its active ingredients continuously in low doses onto your pet’s skin and coat.
-It is these active ingredients that kill fleas and ticks when they make contact with your pet’s skin and hair.
-If the collar is removed, it is not able to continuously release its active ingredients onto the skin and hair and your pet will not be protected.
+Seresto utilises the natural oils in your pet's skin to steadily release the active ingredients from head to tail, keeping them protected agaist fleas and ticks for 7-8 months.
+If the collar is removed, it is not able to release the active ingredients and your pet will not be protected.

 To keep the collar working optimally, check and adjust it regularly so it’s fitted correctly around your pet’s neck.
 It should not be too tight or too loose – you should be able to comfortably fit two fingers between the collar and your pet’s neck.
 Watch our video to help you correctly put the collar on your pet.

-If you have looked at the advice posted here and still feel that your Seresto collar is not performing as you might expect, please get in touch via the ‘Contact Us’ link below, alternatively you can contact your local vet practice.
+If you have looked at the advice posted here and still feel that your Seresto collar is not performing as you might expect, please email us; alternatively you can contact your local vet practice.

 Share On